-I value the perspectives of individuals from all backgrounds reflecting the diversity of our students.
-I broadly define diversity to include race, gender identity, national origin, ethnicity, religion, social class, age, sexual orientation, political background, and physical and learning ability.
-I strive to make this classroom an inclusive space for all students.
-Please let me know if there is anything I can do to improve.
-I appreciate any suggestions.
+We value the perspectives of individuals from all backgrounds reflecting the diversity of our students.
+We broadly define diversity to include race, gender identity, national origin, ethnicity, religion, social class, age, sexual orientation, political background, and physical and learning ability.
+We strive to make this classroom an inclusive space for all students.
+Please let us know if there is anything we can do to improve.
+We appreciate any suggestions.